cardano-foundation/cf-lob-platform/README.md

 ## How to build
 This project uses Gradle as the build tool.
 To build the project, follow these steps:
 ```
-git clone git@github.com:cardano-foundation/cf-lob-platform.git
+git clone git@github.com:cardano-foundation/cf-reeve-platform.git
-cd cf-lob-platform
+cd cf-reeve-platform
 ./gradlew clean build
 ```

 ## How to run
 This project offers the needed components to customize an own application.
 To run the application, follow these steps:
 - Create your own Spring Boot application and include the needed dependencies from this project
-- Implement for your ERP system the needed adapter to integrate the LOB platform with your system (or if it's NetSuite Altavia ERP, use the provided adapter)
+- Implement for your ERP system the needed adapter to integrate the Reeve platform with your system (or if it's NetSuite Altavia ERP, use the provided adapter)
 - Start your Spring Boot Application

-**We will provide a sample application in the near future to demonstrate how to use the LOB platform.**
+**We will provide a sample application in the near future to demonstrate how to use the ReeveLOB platform.**

 ## Documentation